 Business Valuation is not an exact science.
 Opinions play into it.
 Don’t expect an exact Valuation figure just by using one valuation method.
 To obtain a more precise and correct value for any given business; the evaluator will utilize at least three different valuation methods and will utilize a weighted average of all methods to arrive with a more reliable indication of business value.
-As compared with an accountant or other professional who only performs a few Business Valuations occasionally, a business valuation firms specialize in Business Valuation Services and routinely performs them, will have a better feel for how the market in general as well as specific buyers will pay for certain expected rates of returns in a open market.
+As compared with an accountant or other professional who only performs a few Business Valuations occasionally, a business valuation companies specialize in Business Valuation Services and routinely performs them, will have a better feel for how the market in general as well as specific buyers will pay for certain expected rates of returns in a open market.

-Qualified Business Valuation Firms can provide a sound business value to hold up to more than just the scrutiny of potential buyers but also their advisors.
+Qualified Business Valuation Companies can provide a sound business value to hold up to more than just the scrutiny of potential buyers but also their advisers.
 Buyers will put more stock in the opinion of an experienced evaluator whose previous valuations proved out to be fairly accurate in the long run.
 But even more important can be how well a business valuation will hold up if ever challenged in court, should there arise a dispute over the true value for tax purposes or concerning a buyer was fraudulently mislead.

-Be sure to consider the credibility of the person or company who generated, or will generate, the Business Valuation report from a list of top valuation firms.
+Be sure to consider the credibility of the person or company who generated, or will generate, the Business Valuation report from a list of top valuation companies.
 Here are some of the types of relevant credentials, along with a summary of the requirements to obtain them:

 • Accredited Senior Appraiser (ASA), granted by the American Society of Appraisers (ASA).
 An important note: ASA members may be appraisers in any of numerous fields, not just business valuation.
 Requirements:

 o Successfully pass four “Principles of Valuation” courses,